Charles Galton1

 Brig.-Gen. Duncan Alwyn Macfarlane was the son of Reverend James Duncan Macfarlane.1 He married Edith Lavinia Bingham, daughter of Rear-Admiral Hon.
 Richard Bingham and Mary Elizabeth Cole, on 30 April 1913.1 He died in April 1941.

-Brig.-Gen. Duncan Alwyn Macfarlane was invested as a Companion, Order of the Bath (C.B.).1 He held the office of Deputy Lieutenant (D.L.).1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).1 He lived at Dunain Park, Inverness-shire, Scotland.1
+He was awarded the Distinguished Service Order (D.S.O.)1 He was appointed Companion, Order of the Bath (C.B.)1 He held the office of Deputy Lieutenant (D.L.)1 He lived at Dunain Park, Inverness-shire, ScotlandG.1

 Citations

-Frederick George Ellis, 7th Baron Howard de Walden
+Frederick George Ellis, 7th Lord Howard de Walden1

 M, #37536, b.
 9 August 1830, d.
 3 November 1899